weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 For pagination through a result set, you can use the `offset` and `limit` parameters for GraphQL API calls.
 Take a look at [this page](../api/graphql/filters.md#pagination-with-offset) which describes how to use these parameters, including tips on performance and limitations.

 ## Q: What happens when the Weaviate Docker container restarts?
-Is my data in the weaviate database lost?
+Is my data in the Weaviate database lost?

 A: There are three levels:
 1. You have no volume configured (the default in our `docker-compose` files), if the container restarts (e.g. due to a crash, or because of `docker stop/start`) your data is kept